Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 I think you're going to love him.

-Backstage, you know, in all the docos you'll see it just before he goes out,
+Backstage, you know, in all the docos you'll see it,

-He's always like, come, do us a trick.
+I'll do us a trick.

 Oh, he's like, God, do it's a trick.

-My car's an ace.
+My card's an ace.

-because he tells the magician every time what card he's going.
+And he's also really bad because he tells the magician every time what card he's going.

 Do a trick, mine's an ace.